Alice Wynekoop: 1871–1908: Family and education

 Wynekoop, prohibited by her father from going to college because of her health, studied medicine at home and worked on the farm.
 Defying his wishes, Wynekoop entered Northwestern University Women's Medical School and paid her own way.
 She graduated with honors in 1895 and was appointed chief of the resident staff at the Chicago Daily News Fresh Air Sanitarium for Babies.
-She taught there until she contracted tuberculosis, which was treated by a trip to Denver, CO.
+She taught there until she contracted tuberculosis, which was treated by a trip to Denver, Colorado.
 She returned to Chicago to teach biology at the College of Physicians and Surgeons.
-For a period of time Wynekoop was on the faculty of the University of Illinois, where both she and her future husband were regarded as "excellent teachers and scientists" and as "high ethically and professionally."
-She was also described by some of her students as "cold," but "not eccentric," and "far above the average mentality."
+For a period of time Wynekoop was on the faculty of the University of Illinois, where both she and her future husband were regarded as "excellent teachers and scientists" and as "high ethically and professionally".
+She was also described by some of her students as "cold", but "not eccentric", and "far above the average mentality".

 Wynekoop met her husband, Frank Eldridge Wynekoop, at Northwestern.
-The two married on April 17, 1900, in her hometown of Onarga, IL.
-They had six children: Walker William (1903-1948), Frank "Lindsay" (1902-1907), James "Earle" (1905-2000), and Catherine Frances (1908-2000).
+The two married on April 17, 1900, in her hometown of Onarga, Illinois.
+They had six children: Walker William (1903–1948), Frank "Lindsay" (1902–1907), James "Earle" (1905–2000), and Catherine Frances (1908–2000).
 Catherine's birth put Wynekoop in bed for six months, and it was another six before she was able to work.
-Wanting a second daughter, they adopted Mary Louise (1909-1933).
+Wanting a second daughter, they adopted Mary Louise (1909–1933).
 Later they fostered an infant, Barbara Jane, who eventually was placed with another family.

-Wynekoop, described as a "Progressive Republican, an Episcopalian," and a "one time director of the Mother's Club of Epiphany parish," taught Sunday School and included her children in ministries to the poor.
+Wynekoop, described as a "Progressive Republican, an Episcopalian", and a "one time director of the Mother's Club of Epiphany parish", taught Sunday School and included her children in ministries to the poor.
 She was fluent in French and German.
 At her murder trial in January 1934, Wynekoop was characterized by a psychiatrist, Dr. James Whitney Hall, as a "mentally sound, emotionally well balanced, normal mother, deeply religious, kindly, cultured, affectionate but not demonstrative and highly intellectual."
 Her favorite pastime was reading.